 See E.15 for more details on the use of NotifyBehaviour.
 When used with DigitMaps the notify behaviour occurs when the active DigitMap is completed.
 The Regulated Notify may have an alternate regulated embedded Events or Signals Descriptor associated with it.
 If a notification is regulated (i.e., suppressed), then this alternate regulated embedded descriptor shall be activated.
 If the Notify is not regulated, then the original embedded descriptor is triggered.
 If NotifyImmediate or NeverNotify is set, then any original embedded descriptor is triggered on detection of the event.

+7.1.9.7 Resetting Events

 The result of encountering the ResetEventDescriptor flag set against an event depends on whether or not the Events Descriptor containing the event is an embedded Events Descriptor.
 In the case of an embedded Events Descriptor the ResetEventsDescriptor flag causes the Events Descriptor for that termination to be reset to its state prior to when the embedded descriptor was activated (i.e., the last Events Descriptor explicitly set by a Modify Command or, if there has been no Modify Command since the termination was last reset by being put into the NULL Context, the MG-provisioned Events Descriptor).
 In the case of a non-embedded Events Descriptor the ResetEventsDescriptor flag causes the active Events Descriptor for that termination to be reset by re-activating any DigitMap completion event(s) that have been matched and deactivated.

 The ResetEventsDescriptor flag shall be set on physical terminations only.
 The ResetEventsDescriptor flag shall be acted on when the termination is in the NULL Context.
 If the ResetEventsDescriptor flag is encountered when the termination is out of the NULL Context, then it shall have no effect.

+7.1.9.8 Hierarchical Events and Signals: embedded Events / Signals Descriptors

 An event can include an embedded Signals Descriptor and/or an embedded Events Descriptor which, if present, replaces the current Signals/Events Descriptor when the event is recognized.
 It is possible, for example, to specify that the dial-tone signal be generated when an off-hook event is recognized, or that the dial-tone signal be stopped when a digit is recognized.
 A media gateway controller shall not send Events Descriptors with an event both marked KeepActive and containing an embedded Signals Descriptor.

 Only one level of embedding is permitted.
 An embedded Events Descriptor shall not contain another embedded Events Descriptor; an embedded Events Descriptor may contain an embedded Signals Descriptor.

+7.1.9.9 Consecutive Events Descriptors

 An Events Descriptor received by a media gateway replaces any previous Events Descriptor.
 Event notification in process shall complete, and events detected after the command containing the new Events Descriptor executes, shall be processed according to the new Events Descriptor.